-- TIFF: Greyscale photographs (halftones): always use a minimum of 300 dpi. - TIFF: Bitmapped line drawings: use a minimum of 1000 dpi.
+TIFF: Greyscale photographs (halftones): Always use a minimum of 300 dpi.

+TIFF: Bitmapped line drawings: Use a minimum of 1000 dpi.

-TIFF: Combinations bitmapped line/halftone (greyscale): a minimum of 500 dpi is required.
+TIFF: Combinations bitmapped line/halftone (greyscale): A minimum of 500 dpi is required.

 Figures: Photographs, charts, and diagrams are referred to as "Figure(s)."
-Figures should be discussed in the manuscript's main text and placed after the tables, numbered consecutively in the order to which they are referred, and given a descriptive caption.
+Figures should be discussed in the manuscript's main text, placed after the tables, numbered consecutively in the order to which they are referred, and given a descriptive caption.
 Do not use any shading on computer-generated illustrations.
 The number of illustrations should be restricted to the absolute minimum.
 A caption should comprise a brief title (not on the figure itself) and a description of the illustration.
-Keep text in the illustrations themselves to a minimum but explain all symbols and abbreviations used.
+Keep text in the illustrations to a minimum, but explain all symbols and abbreviations used.
 Supply captions on a separate sheet, not attached to the figure.
-Please note that the maximum number of figures allowed is 6 or 8 if there is no table.
+Please note that the maximum number of figures allowed is 7 if there is no table.
+One main figure may consist of up to four subfigures (i.e., a, b, c, and d) that are logically interrelated.

-Line drawings: The lettering and symbols, as well as other details, should have proportionate dimensions so as not to become illegible or unclear after possible reduction; in general, the figures should be designed for a reduction factor of two to three.
+Line drawings: The lettering and symbols, as well as other details, should have proportionate dimensions to not become illegible or unclear after possible reduction; generally, the figures should be designed for a reduction factor of two to three.
 Illustrations will not be enlarged.

 Photographs (halftones): Photographs should be avoided unless they are of high contrast, clear, black and white, glossy prints.
-Colour photographs are not acceptable.
+Color photographs are not acceptable.
 Remove non-essential areas of a photograph.
 Where necessary, insert a scale bar in the illustration (not below it) instead of giving a magnification factor in the caption.

-Formulae and Equations: They must be written with great care using the corresponding formula/equation editor.
+Formulae and Equations: They must be written carefully using the corresponding formula/equation editor.
 The equations written in newer versions of equation editors incorporated into Word 2007 or above are unacceptable.
-The authors are strongly encouraged to use external Microsoft equation editors from earlier versions of MS Word or MathType.
+The authors are strongly encouraged to use external Microsoft equation editors from earlier MS Word or MathType versions.
 Use parentheses freely to avoid ambiguities.
 Make a distinction between the digit "one" and the letter "I" and between the digit "zero" and capital "O." Do not use the small letter "o" for zero.
 Equations should be numbered (1), (2) etc.

 Units: Authors are requested to use SI (metric) units.
 Although SI units are preferred, the use of liters (L) with the appropriate derivation and Celsius degree (°C) is acceptable as long as the use is consistent throughout the manuscript.

-Plants, animals, and microorganisms: They should be given their full binominal Latin name, in italic, in the title, abstract, headings, and legends of tables and figures, and at the first mention in the text.
-A collection number, strain number, or name should be quoted, e.g. Escherichia coli (K12).
-After that, abbreviate them in the text, e.g. E. coli.
+Plants, animals, and microorganisms: They should be given their full binominal Latin name, in italics, in the title, abstract, headings, and legends of tables and figures, and at the first mention in the text.
+A collection number, strain number, or name should be quoted, e.g., Escherichia coli (K12).
+After that, abbreviate them in the text, e.g., E. coli.